jesslilly/EntitySearch/README.md

 1. Track recents in local storage.
 1. Retrive recents in searchPopup.
 1. Recent object should have lastVisted, title, url (from document.location.href), entity type (controller), all route values including ID.
+1. Need to fix duplicates and sort order.